by Gayatri Mani

 Crack a window if the air outside is good.

 Visit a beach, park or go camping in the woods, where air has more oxygen & prana.

 Take your kids to a workshop where they can learn more advanced breath-work like Sudarshan Kriya.

-Sing along together a favorite song (or a few).
+Sing along with a favorite song together (or a few).

 Try a lying down meditation like this Yoga Nidra.